IgniteCoders/Android/README.md

   * Define some setting of the database file:

     Navigate through the HQlite library folders and find the `com.ignite.HQLite.managers.DatabaseManager` class.
-In this class you need to set two propperties:
+In this class you need to set two properties:
     - The database name.
     - The database version.
   ```Java